jonathanHuwP/PyQtDemoElection/README.md

 the structuring of a Python/PyQt project.

-The choice of a dictionary as the base data structure for the project was driven by by the use of a dictionary in the project we were planning to work.
+The choice of a dictionary as the base data structure for the project was driven by by the use of a dictionary in the project on which we were planning to work.

-## Use of Models

-## Signalling and Editing

 ## Possible Improvements